-Answer: Yes while sipping hot tea I burnt my tongue.
-I sometimes use fan to cool my food or otherwise by blowing over it I cool it.
+Answer: Yes, while sipping hot tea, I burnt my tongue.
+I sometimes use a fan to cool my food or otherwise, by blowing over it, I cool it.

 Q5.
 If you were to cool these three hot things – dal, roti, rice – in which ways would you do so?

-Answer: To cool down these items, firstly we should keep them in a wider container and keep under a fan or if it is in less quantity we can blow over it and cool it.
+Answer: To cool down these items, first, we should keep them in a wider container and keep them under a fan, or if they are in less quantity, we can blow over them and cool them.

 Q6.
 For what other things do you blow air from your mouth?

-Answer: We blow air from mouth to clean spectacles, to whistle, to clean any dust particles, to blow the flute etc.
+Answer: We blow air from our mouths to clean spectacles, whistle, clean any dust particles, blow the flute, etc.

 Q1.
 Mini tried to cool her tea by blowing on it.
 Which do you think will be hotter – Mini’s tea or the air she blew from her mouth?

-Answer: Mini’s tea will be hotter than the air which she blew from her mouth.
+Answer: Mini’s tea will be hotter than the air that she blew from her mouth.

 Q1.
 Sonu was feeling very cold.
 He kept blowing on to his hands.
 Now think and write, which will be cooler – Sonu’s hands or his breath?

 Answer: Sonu’s hands will be cooler.
-Since his hands are open to the air outside which makes it colder.
+Since his hands are open to the air outside, it makes his hands colder.